 The Zhongwen Chrome extension also uses CC-CEDICT, and allows you to hover over Chinese and get a translation as an overlay, which allows for a quite efficient workflow when browsing Chinese content on the web.
 Here's how it looks:

 Youdao (有道) is a Chinese dictionary, mostly aimed at Chinese speakers.
-The Android app (sadly as of 2020 removed from the Google Play store) is pretty awesome, although the interface is all in Chinese, which might be intimidating if you can't read many characters yet.
+The Android app (sadly as of 2020 removed from the Google Play store) is very useful, although the interface is all in Chinese, which might be intimidating if you can't read many characters yet.
 If MDBG doesn't understand your phrase and only gives the meaning of individual characters, there's still a good chance Youdao will.

-Zdic is awesome for getting very detailed descriptions of Chinese characters.
+Zdic is very useful for getting very detailed descriptions of Chinese characters.
 It contains extreme detail on calligraphy, radicals, subcomponents, variant forms, encoding data, input sequences, and detailed histories and etymologies that are very difficult to find elsewhere.

 Note that Zdic is all in Chinese, and sometimes quite fancy Chinese at that.
 It can be difficult to read, but it contains a lot of deep insights that you won't find elsewhere.